Table of Contents

 Step 1: English Language Test

-You must take an approved English exam such as:
+You must take an approved English test such as:

 IELTS (General Training)